emmajhudgins/emmajhudgins.github.io/02-rpeople.md

 # Current Students

+## Erik Alonso - PhD Student

+I will be commencing my PhD program in mid February.
+The project will be based around developing biosecurity best practices for the edible insect industry, funded by AgriFutures.
+The project aims to develop guidelines for best practice at the rearing and transport stages and develop suitability models to understand risk areas.
+I have a background in GIS with some experience with modelling.
+I have worked for Vic Government for the past 5 years or so, mostly with DEECA, but also in the emergency management space.

 ## Justin Kreller – MSc Student (co-supervised with Joe Bennett, Carleton University)

 <img src="/assets/justin.jpeg" alt="Justin along a beach" class="center-fit" width="500">